-Donald Trump Reportedly Believes French President Macron Leaked Their Private Conversations To The Media
+Donald Trump Reportedly Believes French President Emmanuel Macron Leaked Their Conversations To The Media

 Last but not least, teutonic and European Union officials were allegedly angered after Trump excluded them from peace talks between Serbia and Kosovo.

-This not the first report from Bolton’s book that have grabbed headlines — especially after a PDF of the work was allegedly leaked online.
+This not the first report from Bolton’s book to grab headlines — especially after a PDF of the work was allegedly leaked online.
 As was previously reported by The Inquisitr, other allegations include the fact that Trump reportedly “pleaded” with Chinese President Xi Jinping to help him win the 2020 presidential election.

 Meanwhile, critics of Bolton have emphasized that though the former White House official appears to be happy to share his experiences in a book, he nevertheless refused to testify under oath before Congress.